shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/the_free_matrix_representation.rst

 to facilitate practical calculations.
 This comes at the cost of having to explicitely write the basis, which arguably improves on readability and is more explicit.
 We could have written a covector in the same explicit manner.
-This notation is very conveniant when performing calculations in the Cartan-Hodge formalism as it permits to identify and organize terms for practical calculations, and if needed fall back to regular matrix multiplication.
+This notation is very convenient when performing calculations in the Cartan-Hodge formalism as it permits to identify and organize terms for practical calculations, and if needed fall back to regular matrix multiplication.